SquadMods/SWCMod/index.md

 <a href="http://www.fissureentertainment.com/devilsd/UnrealEngine/SWCMod/Images/POIOverview.png" target="_blank">![edit panel](https://i.imgur.com/A2psYjN.png)

-### Map Teleport
-You can select a place on the map to instantly go to by double clicking on it.

 ### Follow camera
 When you target a player or a vehicle, you will see a red triangle indicating that they can be followed.
 Pressing `Left Mouse Button` will attach the camera to them, so that as they move, the camera moves.
 While in follow mode, you can't move the camera with WASD, only look around.
 Pressing `Left Mouse Button` again will toggle the mode off.